 What products are not allowed to be sold on Lazada?

-I’ve divided the sections into general prohibited items by country, country specific prohibited items, counterfeit/replica goods, and second hand goods.
+I’ve divided the sections into generally prohibited items by country, country-specific prohibited items, counterfeit/replica goods, and second-hand goods.

 This is for us to have a better overview and the same structure Lazada uses when presenting their requirements.
 Let’s have a look.